Great-Sun-Group/credex-core/projects/workplan/api_standard_response.md

 # API Standard Response Format

 ## Overview
-This document defines the standard response format for all API endpoints, and next steps to implement it.
+This document defines the standard response format for all API endpoints and serves as both implementation guide and reference documentation.

 The format is designed to be:
 - Consistent across all endpoints